agnesbn/LANG_assignment3/README.md

   - Save a separate visualisation and CSV for each file

 ### Bonus task
 - ```networkx``` offers a range of different plotting algorithms.
-Select a few of these and all the user to decide between different options.
+Select a few of these and allow the user to decide between different options.

 ## 3. Methods
 ### Main task